-Do I rely heavily on rational persuasion, followed by a rapid escalation to authority when stakeholders fail to respond?
+Do they rely heavily on rational persuasion, followed by a rapid escalation to authority when stakeholders fail to respond?
+(This is typical!)

-Are there alternative strategies I’ve not considered testing?
+Are there alternative strategies they’ve not considered testing?

-What experiences do I have of others using tactics that work with my key stakeholders?
+What experiences do they have of others using tactics that work with my key stakeholders?

 Rank how often they use each of the nine influencing strategies, from 1 down to 9.